Error: Contact form not found.

 • Tax refund season: You might lose your refund if you file before receiving it.

-• Lawsuits or garnishments: Filing early can stop judgments and collection actions.
+• Lawsuits or garnishments: Filing may pause certain judgments and collection actions, depending on the circumstances.

 • Job loss: If your income recently dropped, filing sooner may help you pass the means test.